Stable polynomial

-of differential and difference equations.
-A linear, time-invariant system (see LTI system theory) is said to be BIBO stable if every bounded input produces bounded output.
-A linear system is BIBO stable if its characteristic polynomial is stable.
-The denominator is required to be Hurwitz stable if the system is in continuous-time and Schur stable if it is in discrete-time.
-In practice, stability is determined by applying any one of several stability criteria.
+Also, in control theory, a linear, time-invariant system (see LTI system theory) is said to be BIBO stable if every bounded input produces bounded output.
+A linear system is BIBO stable if its denominator characteristic polynomial is stable (Hurwitz stable for a continuous-time system, Schur stable for discrete-time).
+In practice, stability is tested via several stability criteria.